 Safe Zone Program

 The Safe Zone Project at Bowling Green State University promotes awareness of Lesbian, Gay, Bisexual, and Transgender, and Queer (LGBTQ+) people.
-The 3 hour workshop provides education concerning LGBTQ+ issues and seeks to improve the environment for LGBTQ+ people.
-The project's main goal is to build a support network of allies for BGSU LGBTQ+ Community.
+This workshop series provides education concerning LGBTQ+ issues and seeks to improve the environment for LGBTQ+ people.
+The project's main goal is to build a support network of allies for BGSU's LGBTQ+ Community.

 Safe Zone Goals

 - To increase awareness of LGBTQ+ people and issues.

 - To create gender inclusive change on our campus and in our society.

 - To form an awareness of the impact intersectionality has in influencing our understanding of identities and systems.

 - To improve the climate for LGBTQ+ people at BGSU.

 - To make allies visible to and involved with LGBTQ+ students, faculty, and staff.